Abhinav-Bitragunta/SmartContractors-Freelance-Marketplace/README.md

 - The services listed on the marketplace are accompanied by the average rating for the freelancer offering it, and the number of ratings they've received till date
 - Upon the completion of a service, the client may rate it on a 1-5 scale based on their degree of satisfaction.
 This affects the freelancer's average rating
 - The rating obtained for each service is visible to the freelancer
+- Clients can refund their payment incase their work isn't completed by the end of the availability period of that service

 ## Instructions for setup (Windows)